dng-es/importSqlExcel/README.md

 ==============

 VisualStudio 2008 project.
-Import data from Sql queries or Excel files to the target database
+Import data from MySql database or Excel files to the target MySql database.